 What To Do If You Know A Teen Who Is Addicted To Drugs

-If you have a child or student who is using and abusing drugs, you need to take action as an adult.
+If you have a child or student who is using and abusing drugs, or think it’s cool to do drugs, you need to take action as an adult.
 The best way to get them help is to go straight to an inpatient rehab facility.
 Inpatient rehab facilities have many benefits.
 Unlike outpatient rehab centers, inpatient rehab centers keep their patients day and night.
 Addicts are taken away from temptations that may have caused them to relapse in the past, and they’re able to speak with therapists and counselors for comprehensive cognitive behavioral therapy.
 All of this can stop addiction and give teens back their lives.